The Department of Communication Sciences and Disorders

-The Department of Communication Sciences and Disorders offers undergraduate and graduate degrees in speech-language pathology (SLP), a degree that leads to a rewarding career.
+The Department of Communication Sciences and Disorders at Fort Hays State University offers an undergraduate degree in Communication Sciences and Disorders that prepares students for graduate study in speech-language pathology or audiology as well jobs in the healthcare and education field.
+In addition, the department offers a masters of science degree in speech-language pathology.
 As a speech-language pathologist, you can give back to the community by helping individuals of all ages who experience communication delays and disorders.

 As a student in the Department of Communication Sciences and Disorders, you will:

-- Begin your professional career from your very first semester on campus, giving you early insight into the major, the profession and whether SLP is the right fit for you.
+- Begin your professional development through enrollment in courses and participation in student organizations from your first semester on campus, giving you early insight into the major and the profession.

-- Gain lots of practical, real-world experience with actual clients - even as an undergraduate - through the state-of-the-art Herndon Clinic.
+- Gain practical, real-world experience with clients as an undergraduate through the state-of-the-art Herndon Clinic.

-- Join the National Student Speech-Language-Hearing Association (NSSHLA) and be involved in the organization’s activities on campus and in the community.
+- Join the National Student Speech-Language-hearing Association [link to new page] (NSSLHA) and be involved in the organization’s activities on campus and in the community.

-- Work closely with faculty in courses, labs and clinical experiences.
-Graduate students are involved in research under the direction of one of the faculty members.
+- Work closely with faculty in courses, labs, and clinical experiences.
+Graduate students are involved in research under the direction of one of the doctoral faculty members.